Wireless Systems Technician

 The Internet of things, machine learning, and artificial intelligence are changing the way resource companies operate remote facilities, with real-time sensors and systems monitoring equipment, increasing productivity and ensuring employee safety.

-The Autonomous Systems Technician project offers training and certification as the resource sector implements new technologies to enhance operations with real-time data.
+The Wireless Systems Technician project offers training and certification as the resource sector implements new technologies to enhance operations with real-time data.
 A collaboration between the British Columbia Institute of Technology (BCIT), College of the Rockies, and Teck Resources Limited, the project is equipping students with the digital skills to install and maintain remote telecommunications systems while preparing them to work with future innovative technologies.